feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 **Test each re-engagement hook:** Does reading it make the viewer form a specific unresolved question?
 If they could feel satisfied without watching further, it's a summary.
 Rebuild.

+**After any revision to act content, re-audit all downstream re-engagement hooks.** A hook that pulled forward content that has since moved, changed, or been pre-empted by new material must be rewritten.
+A hook that now summarises rather than teases must be rebuilt.
+This audit is not optional — it is part of the Revision Integration Checklist.

 **CRYSTALLISING LINE:**

 One line that captures the entire argument as a shareable verdict.
 In the final third.
 The payoff of the detective case.
 Not an observation — a proven conclusion.
 Highlighted visually.
 Spoken.
 The one intentional exception to the spoken flow rules.